If people are flocking to your website but not taking action, it may be time to revisit some conversion rate optimization best practices.

 For example, let’s say that you’re running an e-commerce site.
 People are clicking the “Buy” button on your products and getting to the shopping cart.
 Unfortunately, a large percentage of visitors abandon the shopping cart before going any further.

 What’s the problem?
 It might be that many of your visitors are on a mobile platform and your shopping cart isn’t mobile-friendly.
 Or maybe your shopping cart is asking for too much information and people don’t feel like completing the form.
+Or, there may be an issue with slow load times or page security.

 Whatever the case, begin by identifying where your bottlenecks are and then finding out why people are bailing at that point.